How Independent Musicians Make Money in 2026: Revenue Streams Beyond Streaming

 Mechanical royalties are payments for reproducing your composition.
 Every stream, download, or physical copy sold generates mechanicals separately from performance royalties.
 We have a full explanation of these and other royalties here.

 In the UK, the Mechanical Copyright Protection Society (MCPS) collects these.
 In the US, it’s the Mechanical Licensing Collective (MLC).
-The current UK mechanical rate: roughly 8.5% of streaming service revenue gets allocated to mechanical royalties.
-Therefore, for a single stream paying £0.004 total, approximately £0.0007 is a mechanical royalty.
-Tiny per-stream, but it adds up.
+The current UK mechanical rate sits around 8.5% of streaming revenue.
+For a single stream paying £0.004 total, about £0.0007 goes to mechanicals.
+Tiny per-stream, but it compounds.
 An artist with 500,000 annual streams can leave roughly £350 unclaimed if they never registered.

 Many distributors (DistroKid, TuneCore, CD Baby) offer mechanical royalty collection as an add-on service.
 They register on your behalf and handle collection for a percentage (typically 15-20%).
 Worth it if you can’t be bothered dealing with MCPS directly, but you’ll be giving away 15-20% of money you could collect yourself for free.